jbsimple/simple-patches/readme.md

 #### Temporary Patches:
 No temporary patches at the moment.

+#### Settings Patches:
+These are patches added to a special settings box the user can edit.
+- Patch to add a list of custom activity codes to be added as prefill options when recording clock out.
+- Patch to replace the user's icon with a custom image from a url.
+- Patch to add a background image globally.
+  - Option to set the object position, anchoring the image.
+  - Option to set the object fit, changing how it fills and covers the background.
+  - Option to set the image opacity, so it better blends in the background/keep text readable.
+  - Also adjusts card background to be slightly transparent to blend better.
+- Option to set extra global css rules.

 #### Global Patches:
 - When the user is clocked into the Pictures task, an extra button and window is added for bulk location updates.
   - Textarea to drop a list of SKUs or SIDs to be updated; comma, space or new line separated is accepted.